-The launching and operationalization of the RESA national strategy is seen not only as a technical endeavor but also as a political exercise owned and led by the government and in which citizens are slowly seeing a change under the leadership of the government to implement the Restoration of State Authority (RESA) national strategy.
+The launching and operationalization of the RESA national strategy is seen not only as a technical endeavor but also as a political exercise owned and led by the government and in which citizens are slowly seeing a change in their day to day lives.

-It includes the redeployment of civil servants throughout the country, the rehabilitation and equipping of administrative buildings, the strengthening of national capacities and the mapping of the State presence and in their day to day lives.
 In some parts of the territory, young generations are for the first time seeing the presence and functioning of government authorities in their subprefectures, as in Bambouti in the East, where the sub-prefect returned to the locality following 20 years of complete absence of a state official in the area.
-A recent mapping assessment in November 2018, which covered the western region, showed that 1,889 civil servants have been deployed.
+A recent mapping assessment in November 2018. which covered the western region, showed that 1,889 civil servants have been deployed.